Worldpay/worldpay-lib-ios/README.md

 In addition to **Worldpay.h**, the library provides another 2 controllers:

 - **WorldpayAPMViewController.h**: This is a UIViewController that displays a form that creates APM tokens, and makes use of APMController.
 This controller can be used as a guide for the developer to know how the process works.
-- **APMController.h**: This is a controller that can be used to create an APM order, display the APM Authorisation Page on a UIWebView and handle the response.
+- **APMController.h**: This is a controller that can be used to create an APM order, display the APM Authorisation Page on a WKWebView and handle the response.

 ### WorldpayAPMViewController ###
 The **WorldpayAPMViewController** can be used to display a very simple form with the APM fields required to create an APM token & order.
 This controller will create an APM Token and will make use of the **APMController** to create the order, using the token created by itself.